 If you’ve just left the Naples Botanical Garden after a full day and need something to eat, try either the Taqueria San Julian (authentic Mexican) or the Real Macaw (Caribbean).
 Both are on Bayshore Drive, not far from the Garden.
 In downtown Naples, the Dock at Crayton Cove is right on Naples Bay; the Old Naples Pub is in the heart of the Old Naples shopping district.

 For accommodations, the Bayfront Inn is on the Gordon River and an easy walk to the 5th Avenue shops; in the heart of this area is the posh Inn on Fifth.
-If you’d prefer to be on the Gulf, consider the Naples Beach Hotel and Golf Club.

 For more information about the area, contact the Naples Marco Island Everglades CVB.